My Go-To Podcasts

 PTI – Tony Kornheiser and Michael Wilbon go rapid fire through current sports action and issues in a I’m-your—best-pal-but-you-don’t-have-a-clue-what-you’re-talking-about manner in this ESPN product.
 Informative and entertaining, if you’re a sports head.

-Car Talk – Yes, NPR is still reprising old sessions.
-I call them timeless.
-It is purportedly about cars, but anyone who has heard it knows it is mostly about people, relationships, and the lighter side of life.
+Car Talk – Yes, NPR is still doing it, reprising old sessions.
+It is purportedly about cars, but anyone who has heard it knows it is mostly about people, relationships, and life.
+It is the lighter side of life and always a joy.
 I once listened non-stop on a flight from Doha, Qatar to Los Angeles.
 That’s a lot of listening (and a wee bit of sleeping).
 Funny, and you will learn something about cars in the bargain.